markziemann/background/README.md

 The enviornment and all R packages for reproducing this work are available at [DockerHub](https://hub.docker.com/repository/docker/mziemann/background/general).

+Reproduction requires a system with 32 threads and 64 GB RAM.

 ```
 # fetch image
 docker pull mziemann/background